Repair an aluminium window or door

-This post is about how to fix an aluminum window yourself, if you’re currently planning to get someone else in to do it, perhaps have a read, once you know how easy it is, I’m hoping you’ll want to give it a go and save yourself some money.
+This post is about how to fix an aluminium window yourself, if you’re currently planning to get someone else in to do it, perhaps have a read, once you know how easy it is, I’m hoping you’ll want to give it a go and save yourself some money.

 In this post I’ll explain how to repair the sliding part of the window, not the fixed part.
 I’ll come to that in another post.
 Some fixed windows are repaired in the same way as sliders but I don’t want to confuse anyone.

-To remove the aluminum sliding door
+To remove the aluminium sliding door

-Toremove the sliding sash (the sliding door), usually it’s just a matter of lifting the whole sash up from the inside of the house and pulling the bottom of the sash out towards you.
+To remove the sliding sash (the sliding door), usually it’s just a matter of lifting the whole sash up from the inside of the house and pulling the bottom of the sash out towards you.
 Sometimes there will be an anti-lift block in the top pocket, this will need to be removed first, it may also be necessary to hold the lock open whilst pulling the bottom toward you.

 Be careful doing this take it slowly and perhaps get a friend to give you a hand if that seems like the smart thing to do.